easybuilders/easybuild-tutorial/docs/2025-LUST/1_Intro/1_05_terminology.md

 ## Toolchains

-A *compiler toolchain* (or just *toolchain* for short) is a **set of [compilers](https://en.wikipedia.org/wiki/Compiler)**, which are used to build software from source, together with a set of **additional libraries** that provide further core functionality.
+A *compiler toolchain* (or just *toolchain* for short) is a **set of [compilers](https://en.wikipedia.org/wiki/Compiler)**, which are used to build software from source, together with a set of **additional libraries** with pretty standard APIs that provide further core functionality.

 We refer to the different parts of a toolchain as **toolchain components**.